bmkramer/OADOI_API_R/README.md

 ## Caveats / issues
   - The script uses loops (bad R!), if someone can improve this using an apply-function, please do!
-  - The script currently stops executing when it encounters a HTTP status 404 for one of the DOIs checked.
+  - The script escapes errors using try.catch() when it encounters a HTTP status 404 for one of the DOIs checked, but doesn't give an error message (yet).
-    - This could probably be circumvented with try.catch(), but I don't know how (yet)
-    - In the current setup, the script can be rerun manually, skipping the offending DOI by resetting the loop counter.

     I'm sure there is a more elegant solution!

 ## The script: